 Advertisers don’t pay a fixed amount for each verified view.
-The amount depends on how much detail is listed on your detailed profile.
+The amount depends on how much detail is listed on your Profile Details, and the sort of impression they want or need to make (larger payouts make much stronger impressions).
 Any detail can be very helpful for getting better offers from advertisers.
 If your profile says you have a dog, that makes you a match for certain companies wanting to advertise to you.
 If your zip code is in your profile, that matches you with offers specific to your area.
-This is all information that advertising companies all over the world track, and it’s likely a lot of information about you is on file with at least a few of them right now [often in a form that can’t be connected to your name (“non-personally identifiable information”), but in a way that is still useful for advertisers because they have a system for identifying what categories you are considered to be in without tracking your name or identity itself].
+This is all information that advertising companies all over the world track, and it’s likely a lot of information about you is on file with at least a few of them right now – usually in a form that can’t be connected to your name (“non-personally identifiable information”), but in a way that is still useful for advertisers because they can identify what categories you are considered to be in without tracking your identity itself.
+We have a shared mission to generate cash flow for charities and people, and that’s the reason this profile exists with our company (the same cannot be said of the profiles other companies typically have on you).

-$0.21 per Verified View is the minimum price we offer for a video ad, because you need 15 seconds to watch the video and 15 seconds to answer the confirmation question(s). $0.21 per 30 seconds is $25.20, and you receive 40% of advertising payments.
-In this case, that would be a minimum of $10.08 per hour for watching videos at a time when you otherwise would have been doing nothing, or something boring (waiting in line, waiting for another online ad to be over, etc).
-That’s the very least we would want to see someone receiving, if they didn’t give us any information at all on their profile for connecting them with better offers.
-Sometimes just one piece of information on your profile can connect you with much better offers.
+While we discourage using our minimum rate more than just once as an introduction (and may deny an ad proposal if it’s only for the minimum rate), we have one set in a way that values viewer’s time at no less than $10 for any collective hour spent on verified ads. $0.21 per Verified View is the minimum price we offer for a video ad, because you need 15 seconds to watch the video and 15 seconds to answer the confirmation question(s).
+For a visual only (non-video) ad needing ten seconds of attention for the image and verification question, the minimum price per ad is $0.07. $0.21 per 30 seconds is $25.20 per hour, and you receive 40% of advertising payments.
+In this case, that would be a minimum of $10.08 per hour for seeing ads at a time when you otherwise would have been doing nothing, or only something boring (waiting in line, waiting for another online ad to be over, etc).
+That’s the very least we would want to see someone receiving, if they didn’t give us much information on their profile for connecting them with better offers.
+Sometimes just a couple of pieces of information on your profile can connect you with much better offers than one piece of information.
+The more detail, the better.

 To provide one simple pricing comparison – a $35 CPM (Cost Per Mille) is a price per one thousand “impressions” that you might find on a rate card showing prices for different types of advertising on a video streaming service.
 That’s really a starting point for negotiation, so let’s say you are able to bring that down to $25 (for a 30 second ad).
 If half of those impressions are fraudulent, one fourth are not happening because the device is muted or no one is in the room, and one eighth are not useful or positive impressions because of the psychological issue of resistance, this $25 is getting you one hundred twenty five useful impressions, not one thousand.